BenjaminShinar/Books-Resources/Effective CPP/Effective CPP.md

 There is also a problem of requesting zero bytes, as we must return a legitimate point.

 We have an infinite loop of trying to allocate memory, if we succeed, we return a pointer to the memory, if we fail, we do the trick with our class specific handler function (which might be a problem in multithreaded environments) and try again, eventually we will either succeed in something, or we will run out of new_handlers and we will use the one that calls abort() and terminate early.
-Ofcourse, if our object is a derived class, it also needs the correct size to allocate for the derived class, we can make sure that the request size in bytes is the same as the size of the class whose new operator we are using, so we won’t end up using the base new operator for a derived class.
+Of course, if our object is a derived class, it also needs the correct size to allocate for the derived class, we can make sure that the request size in bytes is the same as the size of the class whose new operator we are using, so we won’t end up using the base new operator for a derived class.
 Of course.

 (this check also includes the request for zero sized memory, because even interfaces have non zero size).